On-page optimisation factors

 Meta description

-The meta description is a vital part of on-page optimisation, it’s basically a summary of what the web page will entail but it’s also used for keyword search results.
+The meta description is a vital part of on-page optimisation, it's basically a summary of what the web page will entail but it's also used for keyword search results.
 They may not necessarily be important in terms of search engine ranking but they are certainly valuable in gaining user click-through (CTR) from search engine result pages.
+One of the fundamental reasons why it's good to use them is when a user searches for a specific keyword/phrase, it will be bolded within the search results.
+Here are a few tips on optimising meta descriptions:- It's best to keep it between 150 and 160 characters

 - Use persuasive language to entice the user to click on your website, calls to actions are a great way to do this